 In the year 1999 the Web Content Accessibility Guidelines 1.0 started to distinguish “data tables” from “layout tables” and advised authors to avoid using the latter.
 Once browsers would support style sheet positioning, “tables should only be used to represent logical relationships among data”.

-However, as the same document clarifies, the structure of a document itself “is how it is organized logically”.
-The glossary of “Techniques for Web Content Accessibility Guidelines 1.0” even adds, that data tables may not only represent logical relationships between numbers, but also between text and images, thus making it quite unclear on what basis the distinction between data tables and layout tables is actually based upon.
+However, as the same document clarified, the structure of a document itself “is how it is organized logically”.
+The glossary of “Techniques for Web Content Accessibility Guidelines 1.0” even added, that data tables may not only represent logical relationships between numbers, but also between text and images, thus making it quite unclear on what the distinction between data tables and layout tables is actually based upon.
 (The often repeated mantra that tables should only be used for tabular data doesn't explain anything)

 One year later the W3C created a mailing list, devoted to an appropriate redesign of their own website: